Math 7/8 & Math 8

 - Having only the answers will result in NO CREDIT and students will need to complete the assignment before a grade can be earned.

-- If a student has forgotten/lost their homework it may be completed during recess or after school and turned in on the day it was due with no penalty.
+- If a student has forgotten/lost their homework it may be completed during recess or after school, and turned in on the day it was due with no penalty.

-Review Skills: Weekly Math’s Mates Sheet (Wednesday-to-Wednesday)
+Math’s Mates Sheet (Tuesday-to-Tuesday)